perslev/U-Sleep-API-Python-Bindings/README.md

 ## Authentication
 Requests to any API endpoint must include an API authentication token.
-Obtain your token by:
+To obtain a token:

 1. Log in to your account at [https://sleep.ai.ku.dk/login](https://sleep.ai.ku.dk/login).
 2. Select "Account" and "Generate API Token" from the drop-down menu.